sib-swiss/dh-mr-mark16/THIRD-PARTY-NOTICE.md

 The original copyright notice and the license under which MARK16 received such third party material are set forth below.
 MARK16 reserves all other rights not expressly granted, whether by implication, estoppel or otherwise.

-In the event that we accidentally failed to list a required notice, please bring it to our attention by email to us: claire.clivaz@sib.swiss
+In the event that we accidentally failed to list a required notice, please bring it to our attention and email us: claire.clivaz@sib.swiss

 THIRD-PARTY SOFTWARE NOTICES AND INFORMATION
 Do Not Translate or Localize